JoeMighty/Text-Censor-Simple/README.md

 1. Clone or download this repository
 2. Open `word-censor-tool.html` in your browser
 3. Start typing in the text area
-4. Watch as censored words are automatically replaced with asterisks
+4. Watch as censored words are automatically blacked out

 ## 🛠️ Customization